 In the beginning of the 1980's, optimization of energy resources played a vital part in many countries, including Denmark.
-At that time, many of the power plants producing electricity in Denmark were producing below 40% of the required efficiency – with the excess heat from the electricity production not being utilized but simply led into the surrounding sea – the first major district heating installation in Denmark was initiated with the title CHP (Combined Heat and Power).
+At that time, many of the power plants producing electricity in Denmark were producing below 40% of the required efficiency.
+With the excess heat from the electricity production not being utilized but simply led into the surrounding sea, the first major district heating installation in Denmark was initiated with the title CHP (Combined Heat and Power).

-At IRON Pump, we are proud to have been part of this initiative from the beginning, which laid the foundation for the expertise we possess in the sector today.
+At IRON Pump, we are proud to have been part of this initiative from the beginning.
+It laid the foundation for the expertise we possess in the sector today.
 Initially in the 1980’s, a series of 32 pump units ranging from 24 m3/h to 2421 m3/h were installed, and through the following decades we have performed routine service of our pumps, helped upgrade units and expand the grid to reach more customers and help meet the increasing demands for the future.

 See our full pump programme here